Skip to content

 Cain vs. Abel: Who is Who?

-Hebrew ויחרand he is kindling/burning.
-Kindled in a good way, or bad?
-The Hebrew charah (Strong’s #2734) meaning to kindle, glow, blaze up, has always been interpreted as "anger" and is used of people, not abstract things.
+Hebrew ויחרand he is kindling/scorching/burning up.
+The Hebrew charah (Strong’s #2734) but see also charar (Strong's #2787) meaning to kindle, glow, burn up, scorch.
+It has always been interpreted as "anger" and is used of people, not abstract things.
 It is typically and uniquely expressed as he is kindling to himself or he is kindling his nostril in.
 For example,

-And a nostril of Yahweh is kindling within Moses…” Ex.
+And a nostril of Yahweh is burning within Moses…” Ex.
 4:14 RBT